Want to help your teen become more present, reduce their stress, and relax more? Mindfulness could be the answer.

 How Can Mindfulness Benefit Teens?

 The middle and high school years can be wonderful moments in our lives.
 Lasting friendships are built.
 Hobbies turn into passions.
-And so much learning and growing takes place.
+And so much learning and growth take place.
 Still, these years are not easy in many ways.
 Here’s how mindfulness can help:

 People who practice mindfulness are notably calmer.
 In fact, calmness is an inherent byproduct of mindfulness because mindfulness practice slows everything down.